In this section

 The Glenn procedure requires open heart surgery and will take about three hours to complete.
 During that time your baby will be on a heart-lung machine to temporarily take over breathing and blood circulation.
 Babies usually stay in the hospital a week after surgery, initially recovering in the cardiac intensive care unit (CICU).
 Learn more about postoperative care following surgeries for hypoplastic left heart syndrome.

 Excellent Glenn procedure outcomes

 The Glenn procedure is much less complicated than the multi-step first (Norwood) surgery, but still requires the expertise of highly experienced congenital surgeons to build successfully on the previous procedure.
 Children's Hospital of Wisconsin offers survival rates exceeding 96 percent – among the best in the world.
-Our pediatric congenital heart surgery is recognized nationally, achieving a "3-star" rating by the Society of Thoracic Surgeons for the quality of our outcomes (the highest rating possible).
-See our overall pediatric congenital surgery outcomes.
+Our pediatric congenital heart surgery program is recognized nationally for consistently achieving outstanding outcomes for even the most complex types of heart disease.
+Learn more about our heart surgery outcomes.

 Brandon underwent surgery for hypoplastic left heart syndrome, but his heart was too fragile.
 It became clear he needed a transplant.
 See more patient stories.

 Traveling with a sick child to a new city can be stressful.
 We can make your visit to our hospital as easy as possible.

 Traveling here locally?

 Contact us for more information about the Herma Heart Institute.
 Request an appointment online or call (414) 607-5280 or toll-free (877) 607-5280.